Decadron Ocumeter Side Effects

 Applies to dexamethasone ophthalmic: intraocular implant, ophthalmic ointment, ophthalmic solution, ophthalmic suspension

-Frequency not reported: Elevation of intraocular pressure with possible development of glaucoma, visual acuity and visual field defects, subcapsular cataract formation, optic nerve damage, secondary ocular infection and perforation of the globe.
-Less frequent side effects of dexamethasone ophthalmic (the active ingredient contained in Decadron Ocumeter) include burning and stinging upon instillation.
+Frequency not reported: Glaucoma with optic nerve damage, visual acuity and visual field defects, subcapsular cataract formation, secondary ocular infection and perforation of the globe

 More about Decadron Ocumeter (dexamethasone ophthalmic)